Blue-Shadow/nchud/readme.txt

 -- Supported games (IWADs)                                                                       --
 ---------------------------------------------------------------------------------------------------

-  The HUD was originally made for Doom only, but it now supports Heretic, Hexen, Chex Quest 3, Hacx v1.2 and Harmony, as well.
+  The HUD was originally made for Doom only, but it now supports Heretic, Hexen, Strife (partial), Chex Quest 3, Hacx v1.2 and Harmony, as well.
 There are no plans to support other games at the moment.

 ---------------------------------------------------------------------------------------------------
 -- I do not see the HUD!                                                                         --